smithy-lang/smithy-rs/design/src/rfcs/rfc0022_error_context_and_compatibility.md

 This RFC proposes that error types from other libraries not be directly exposed in the API, but rather, be exposed indirectly through `Error::source` as `&dyn Error + 'static`.

-Ideally, errors should contain enough useful information on them that downcasting the underlying cause is not necessary.
-Customers needing to downcast the error source should be a last resort, and with the understanding that the type could change at a later date with no compile-time guarantees.
+Errors should not require downcasting to be useful.
+Downcasting the error's source should be a last resort, and with the understanding that the type could change at a later date with no compile-time guarantees.

 Error Proposal
 --------------

 Taking a customer's perspective, there are two broad categories of errors:

-1. **Actionable:** Errors that can/should influence program flow
+1. **Actionable:** Errors that can/should influence program flow; where it's useful to do different work based on additional error context or error variant information
 2. **Informative:** Errors that inform that something went wrong, but where it's not useful to match on the error to change program flow